-Responsibilities of the directors for the Financial Report
+Responsibilities of the Directors for the Financial Report and for Compliance with the Charitable Fundraising Act 1991 (NSW)

-The directors of the Foundation are responsible for the preparation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards and the ACNC Act and for such internal control as the directors determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.
+The directors of the Entity are responsible for compliance with the Charitable Fundraising Act 1991 (NSW) and the preparation of the financial report that gives a true and fair view, and have determined that the basis of preparation described in Note 3 to the financial report is appropriate to meet the requirements of the ACNC Act and the Charitable Fundraising Act 1991 (NSW) and the needs of the Members.
+The directors' responsibility also includes such internal control as the directors determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error, and to enable compliance with the Charitable Fundraising Act 1991 (NSW).